BinaryBite/Data-Mining-Project/README.md

 4) products.csv: Holds details about products, including product IDs, types, names, sizes, colors, prices, quantities, and descriptions.

+Note: User ratings and purchase mode(online/offline) have been additionally generated for more detailed analysis in recommender and sales prediction feature respectively.

 **Output Files:**
 1) merged_data.csv: Contains merged result of customers, sales, order and products data.